GET YOUR FREE CONSULTATION NOW:

 2. Legal Trouble in Serious Cases

 Will you go to jail for not filing taxes for 3 years?
 Probably not, but the IRS believes you are intentionally avoiding your legal duty, and they will investigate your financial records more.
 Failure to file is a misdemeanor.
 But if it becomes part of a pattern or involves large sums, it could be considered criminal tax evasion.
 In rare cases, people do serve time.
-But civil penalties are much more common.
+Civil penalties are much more common.

 Xavier’s Story: “No Refund Left, But I Finally Got My Life Back”